lulzzz/Bureaucratize-DiplomaReview/README.md

 Sourcecode for my engineer degree diploma.

-For Polish version of instruction OR any inquiries, questions or change requests please email me via: michal@wilczynski.pro
+For Polish version of instruction or any inquiries, questions or change requests please email me via: michal@wilczynski.pro

 ### Technologies
 - CNTK (CNN) + Accord.NET